vippsas/shopware-plugin/README.md

 You can only get paid by users who have MobilePay in Finland and Denmark.

 ### For how long is an order reserved?

 When a payment is completed with Vipps MobilePay, the money will be reserved, but only transferred to the merchant when the order is set to *Complete* or the money is captured manually.
 For MobilePay, this reservation period is 14 days, so you will need to ship and fulfill orders before this; or to make an agreement with the customer to capture the money before this period is over.
 For Vipps, the period is 180 days.
-For payments made by credit card in Vipps/MobilePay Checkout, the period can again be as short as 14 days.
+Payments made by credit card in Vipps/MobilePay Checkout can have a reservation period as short as 14 days.

 If the order only contains virtual and downloadable products, it's possible to set up a rule in Shopware where you can change the shipment status to *shipped* which will capture the authorized amount.
-See how the Shopware rule builder works on the [Shopware rule builder page](https://docs.shopware.com/en/shopware-6-en/settings/rules)
+See how the Shopware rule builder works on the [Shopware rule builder page](https://docs.shopware.com/en/shopware-6-en/settings/rules).

 ## How can I get help if I have any issues?